 As cake cools, glaze sets up.
 While pourable when hot, glaze will thicken as it cools.

 This glaze is perfect as is but if you are a pineapple lover or want to decorate to top of the cake with pineapple, you can also add crushed pineapple to the glaze.

 If you want to use butter icing, you can decorate the top of the cake with chunks of pineapple.

 Any and all variations are delicious.

 Will it be One Slice or Two ... or More?

-You'll have a hard time staying out of this delicious cake.
+With it's slightly exotic flavors and delicious glaze icing, you'll have a hard time staying out of this tasty cake.
 Enjoy!

 © 2009 Athlyn Green